nnellans/bash-guide/README.md

   --size
 ```

-> GSG: You should try to keep your lines to 80 characters max
+> GSG: You should try to keep your lines to 80 characters or less

-You can send the output from command1 to the input of command2 using a pipe
+You can send the output from command1 to the input of command2 using a pipe:

 ```shell
 command1 | command2
 ```

 > GSG: If you can fit a whole pipeline on 1 line, then do it.
-If not, then use multiple lines and put each segment on its own line:
+If not, use multiple lines and put each segment on its own line:
 >
 > ```shell
 > command1 \